sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ## Intro

 Recently, there has been a large focus on training Large Language Models (LLMs) with up to trillions of parameters, using vast amounts of compute for training.
-However, expecting these models to produce perfect answers instantaneously -- especially for complex queries -- can seem impractical.
-Naturally, the AI industry is shifting from simply scaling model size to optimizing test-time compute.
-This shift involves finding ways to harness computational resources effectively during inference.
-One promising approach is leveraging search algorithms, which enable models to plan, reason, and iteratively refine their outputs.
-If we can use search in a scalable way, we can leverage vast compute resources to tackle complex challenges such as proving the Riemann Hypothesis or discovering drugs for rare diseases.
-In this blog post, we will focus our discussion on one such method for leveraging test-time compute: **Monte Carlo Tree Search (MCTS)**.
+However, expecting these models to produce perfect answers instantaneously -- especially for complex queries -- seems unrealistic.
+The AI industry is now shifting its focus to optimizing inference-time compute, seeking ways to harness computational resources more effectively.
+One promising approach is leveraging scalable search algorithms, which enable models to plan, reason, and iteratively refine their outputs.
+These methods have the potential to solve grand challenges like proving the Riemann Hypothesis or discovering drugs for rare diseases.

-Rich Sutton’s [_bitter lesson_](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) encapsulates a key insight that is highly relevant to this shift in focus:
+Rich Sutton’s [_bitter lesson_](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) highlights why scalability is key:

 > “One thing that should be learned from the bitter lesson is the great power of general-purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.
 The two methods that seem to scale arbitrarily in this way are **search** and **learning**.”

-This lesson underscores the importance of scalable methods like search, which can capitalize on increased computational power to deliver more robust results.
-But how effective can search really be?
-The power of search-based planning becomes strikingly evident when examining MuZero's performance in the game of Go.
-As computational resources increase, MuZero demonstrates remarkable scaling properties:
+Scalable methods like Monte Carlo Tree Search (MCTS) exemplify this principle, demonstrating remarkable results with increased computational resources.
+This is evident in MuZero’s performance in the game of Go, where MCTS-based planning achieves significant improvements as the number of simulations grows:

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mu_zero_scaling.png" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-  Impact of additional search time given to MuZero on performance in Go<d-cite key="schrittwieser2020mastering"></d-cite>
+  Impact of additional search time given to MuZero on its performance in Go<d-cite key="schrittwieser2020mastering"></d-cite>
 </div>

-The empirical results reveal a characteristic relationship between search depth and playing strength typically seen in MCTS applications -- as the number of simulations increases, performance typically improves logarithmically, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
-This pattern is clearly demonstrated in MuZero's Go performance, where increased search depth consistently yields improved results.
-It's worth noting that MuZero uses a form of tree parallelism called virtual loss to evaluate the N most promising positions in parallel, an approach that we will describe in more detail later.
+MuZero’s use of MCTS showcases a characteristic relationship between search depth and performance: as the amount of search time doubles, performance typically improves **logarithmically**, where each doubling of computational resources adds a relatively constant increment to playing strength<d-cite key="camacho2017mcts"></d-cite>.
+This scalability, driven by techniques like tree parallelism and virtual loss, unlocks powerful decision-making across many domains.

-MCTS algorithms have proven successful in many domains having large state spaces (e.g. Go, chess, protein folding, molecular design).
-However, it is difficult to parallelize MCTS without degrading its performance, since each iteration requires information from all previous iterations to provide an effective exploration-exploitation tradeoff<d-cite key="liu2020watch"></d-cite>.
-In this blogpost, we will explain and analyze different methods for effectively scaling MCTS.
+MCTS has been successfully applied in domains with large state spaces (e.g., Go, chess, protein folding, molecular design).
+However, parallelizing MCTS without degrading its performance is challenging, since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
+In this blogpost, we will explore the scalability of MCTS and analyze methods for effectively parallelizing and distributing its computation.

 ## MCTS Background

-Monte Carlo Tree Search (MCTS) is a powerful algorithm for decision-making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
+MCTS is a powerful algorithm for decision-making in large state spaces, commonly used in games, optimization problems, and real-world domains such as protein folding and molecular design.
 MCTS stands out for its ability to search complex spaces without the need for additional heuristic knowledge, making it adaptable across a variety of problems.
 Before MCTS became prominent, techniques like minimax with alpha-beta pruning were the standard in game AI.
 While alpha-beta pruning could efficiently reduce the search space, its effectiveness often depended on the quality of evaluation functions and move ordering.
 MCTS offered a different approach that could work without domain-specific knowledge, though both methods can benefit from incorporating heuristics<d-cite key="swiechowski2022mcts"></d-cite>.

 ### Vanilla MCTS

 MCTS operates within an environment, which defines the possible states and actions, along with the rules for transitioning between states and assigning rewards.
 The algorithm iteratively builds a search tree, collecting statistics for each node, including how many times it has been visited and the average reward obtained from simulations passing through it.
-These statistics guide the decision-making process, enabling the algorithm to intelligently balance exploration and exploitation.
+These statistics guide the decision-making process, enabling the algorithm to balance exploration and exploitation intelligently.
 The algorithm operates in four main phases:

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mcts_phases.png" class="img-fluid rounded" %}